BUCOMPAdvancedDevelopment/advanced-development-assignment-Thomas-Wood/Readme.md

 This folder contains the source code for functions stored and used in Google Cloud Functions.

+## databaseDetails

+This folder contains information on the set up of the databases including starting sample data.

 ## tests

 This folder contaisn all the unit tests for this project.
 It makes use of the [unittest](https://docs.python.org/3/library/unittest.html) framework for Python.